By COLlive reporter

-NY Governor Andrew Cuomo says that Shuls can possibly be open for Shavuos, but many rules will likely be put into place.
+NY Governor Andrew Cuomo says that Shuls can possibly be open for Shavuos, but with many "safeguards" in place.
+Full Story, Video

 halachic guidelines of pikuach nefesh are much higher than cuomo’s protocol…we will follow the guidelines set for us by the rabbonim and our community doctors in conjunction with them